opendocsg/slw-judgments-backfill/2000_SGHC_170/report.md

 Counsel for the petitioner rightly pointed out that neither the petitioner nor the hirer could have foreseen that the vehicle would be stolen and used for human smuggling.
 Neither could they in the circumstances do anything more to prevent the theft and, later, its forfeiture.
 Therefore, counsel submitted that the petitioner suffered `injustice and undue hardship`.

-I said in **Ang Poh Chuan v Public Prosecutor** [1996] 1 SLR 326 that, although it is a wide discretion vested with the court, there must be some serious injustice, in other words, something palpably wrong in the decision that strikes at the basis as an excuse of an exercise of judicial power by the district court, for the High Court to exercise criminal revision.
+I said in **Ang Poh Chuan v Public Prosecutor** <span class="citation">[1996] 1 SLR 326</span> that, although it is a wide discretion vested with the court, there must be some serious injustice, in other words, something palpably wrong in the decision that strikes at the basis as an excuse of an exercise of judicial power by the district court, for the High Court to exercise criminal revision.

 I also made clear in **_Ang Poh Chuan_** that hardship caused by forfeiture alone could not attract criminal revision.
 Injustice could be established only if it was shown that forfeiture ought not to have been ordered.